 100% Coursework - Working in groups of three, participants on the programme will be required to prepare and submit an innovative route-to-market planning project for an entrepreneurial business venture, with supporting rationale.
 Maximum length of the planning report will be 20 pages, earning participants 75% of the marks available for this short course.

 Each member of the group will also be required to submit an individual statement, for the final 25% of the marks, providing insights to the role(s) they played in the team’s efforts, outlining the contributions, roles and responsibilities within the team.

-This course requires attendance on three consecutive days from 9.30am to 5pm on 5, 6 and 7 April 2017.
+This course requires attendance on three consecutive days from 9.30am to 5pm in early April 2018 (dates to be confirmed).

 Any undergraduate degree.

 International applicants whose first language is not English must meet the minimum English entrance requirements of the University, which is a minimum acceptable score for the British Council IELTS of 6.0 (with no contributing band of less than 5.5) or equivalent.

 - 4 April 2018